A multi-touch campaign helps a paper and packaging distributor transform “meh” to “marvelous.”

 Let’s face it, whichever marketplace you’re in, it’s probably crowded.
 Customers have more options than ever and are no longer bound by geographical restrictions.
 The entire business landscape is at their fingertips via the web, and choosing the company they’ll work with can be decided with a click.
 That’s why capturing the attention of prospects during the infancy of a creative project is essential.
 And in order to get a prospect’s attention, businesses must do one thing well: Stand out.

 Knowing how important offering “something more” is to creating long-term business partnerships, Millcraft, a 96-year-old independent distributor of paper and packaging headquartered in Cleveland, called on The F.P.
-Horak Company, a print and marketing solutions provider, based in Bay City, Michigan.
+Horak Company, a print and marketing solutions provider, based in Saginaw, Michigan.
 The request was to help Millcraft develop a campaign that would establish itself with customers and prospects as a full-service partner, capable of taking creative projects from the earliest brainstorming phases all the way through to printing and production.
 Together, Millcraft and The F.P.
 Horak Company set out to show clients how to take “the norm” and turn it onto its proverbial head.

 Millcraft, having been in the paper and packaging industry for nearly a century, knows the business well.
 Strategic partnerships with paper mills and a talented team of staff sales personnel have resulted in satisfied, long-term clients.

 Yet while Millcraft was (and is) certainly revered for the work it does to support the production of a customer’s project, it was rarely looped in during the project’s inception.
 Why?
 Most clients didn’t realize Millcraft had those brainstorming capabilities.